LiskHQ/lisk-docs/docs/building-on-lisk/token-development/deploy-erc-1155.md

 Navigate to [Remix](https://remix.ethereum.org) in your browser.

 ## 2. Create a new file
-Click the 📄 ("Create new file") button to create a new empty Solidity file.
+Inside the `contracts` folder, click the 📄 ("Create new file") button to create a new empty Solidity file.
-You can name this file whatever you'd like, e.g. `MyItems.sol`.
+You can name this file whatever you'd like, e.g., `MyItems.sol`.

 ## 3. Copy the example contract